Light-Wizzard/Wizard-Electronic-Benchtop/README.md

 ### Power Load Analyzer

+AC and DC load with Analyzer

-Need to find a better source
+Need to find a source

 ### Power Supply

+DC
+Variable 0-120 Volts
+Variable 3 amp minimum at 120 volts

+AC
+Variable 0-120 Volts with variable amperage

+Variable 0 to a vary high voltage and amperage

-Need to find a better source
+Need to find a source

+### Other Equipment

+* LoRa
+* WiFi
+* Resistor Box
+* Capacitor Box
+* Inductor Box

 ## Help